JT8D-17/XLua-Utils-for-X-Plane/Documentation/Developer_Reference.md

  Adds a line with the following parameters:
  _"id"_: A unique ID for the line, e.g. "Greeting". **Passing an ID is mandatory!**
 _"string"_: The string to be displayed, e.g. "Hi there"
-_"colorkey"_: A key for the color the text is to be displayed in.
+_"colorkey"_: A key for the colour the text is to be displayed in.
 Can be "Nominal", "Success", "Caution" or "Warning".
 Passing "nil" will default to "Nominal" (i.e. white).

 - `Debug_Window_RemoveLine(id)`
 Removes the line by its ID.